Chemocline: Chemocline structure

 Containing the largest chemical gradient, the chemocline is a thin boundary layer that separates a meromictic lake into two parts: the upper mixolimnion and the lower monimolimnion.
 The mixolimnion is a region that is accessed by the wind where the water can be fully mixed and circulated.
 However, the monimolimnion is dense and cannot interact with the wind in the same manner, preventing mixing.
-Furthermore, the chemocline's variability in density determines the degree to which the body of water will experience mixing and circulation.
+Furthermore, the variability in density of the chemocline determines the degree to which the body of water will experience mixing and circulation.
 Since the chemocline acts as a barrier between the mixed and non-mixed layers, the deeper monimolimnion layer is often anoxic.
 A lack of gas exchange between the monimolimnion layer and the atmosphere causes an increase in oxygen consumption over oxygen production.
 This creates a negative redox potential along with anoxic and euxinia conditions.

 Chemocline instability is characterized by vertical mixing events.
 These can be triggered by an increase in H2S concentrations higher than 1 mmol/kg in the sulfide-rich deep monolimnion layer.
 The euxinic deep water would then upwell into the mixolimnion near the surface and hydrogen sulfide would be expelled into the atmosphere.
 This can also be triggered by other gases such as carbon dioxide.

 In many lakes, chemocline instability is typical.
 Lake stratification can be upset due to mixing events that occur 1, 2, or more times per year.
 These mixing events occur in monomictic, dimictic, or polymictic lakes.
 However, in meromictic lakes, stratification is permanent.
 These lakes, with a stable chemocline, are typically narrow and deep with low surface to volume ratios, low wind disturbance, and ongoing eutrophication.